Installing CloudShark via Docker

 Required: The QA Cafe License App Server

-Running CloudShark in a Docker requires it can connect to and communicate with a QA Cafe license sever running outside of the containerized deployment.
+Running CloudShark in a Docker requires it can connect to and communicate with the QA Cafe License Application running outside of the containerized deployment.
 This may be on the docker host, or a separate machine.
-A bare metal deployment is preferred.

-QALA is available to be downloaded as an RPM for either CentOS 7 or Rocky Linux 8.
-Please request the desired RPM from our Support Team.
+QALA is available to be downloaded as an RPM for CentOS 7.

 It is a very good idea to store PCAP data outside of your Docker.
 The following path should be mounted from an external docker volume:

-If you wish to configure Auto-Import features, you will also need to make a volume available within the CloudShark container mounted as:
+If you wish to configure Auto-Import features, you will also need to make a volume available within the CloudShark container that maps to an autoimport location.

 By mounting a host directory at this location, you can move files on your host and have them processed by CloudShark within Docker.
 You will need to configure this path in the Auto-Import settings in CloudShark.

 Additionally, the MariaDB database container should also have external storage supplied and mounted under: